Category: Powershell

 winget.exe install --exact --id Google.Chrome --silent --accept-package-agreements --accept-source-agreements --scope machine

 If you do want to use it from the SYSTEM account, in scripting, it gets interesting.
-You’ll want to first run this:
+You’ll want to first run the below, and then winget will run as expected.

 }